-3.4 Maintenance -
+3.4 Maintenance

-Maintenance of the FM-lH should consist of the following:
+Maintenance of the FM-7.5H should consist of the following:

-1. Keeping the transmitter clean.
+- 1. Keeping the transmitter clean.

 - 2. Changing tubes when emission falls off.

 - 3. Checking mechanical connections and fastenings.

 - 4. Lubricating the blower motor.

-Keeping the transmitter clean from the accumulation of dust will reduce failure resulting from arcing, dirty relay contacts, and overheating of chokes, resistors and transformers.
-Electrostatic fields are "dust gathers".
+Keeping the transmitter clean from the accumulation of dust will reduce failure resulting from arcing, dirty relay contacts, and overheating of chokes, resistors, and transformers.
+Electrostatis fields are "dust catchers".
 Support insulators in the PA enclosure and other locations are the worst offenders.
 They must be kept clean and free of all foreign material at all times.
 If not, arcing may result and the insulator shattered.

-The air filter should be clean at all times.
+The air filters should be clean at all times.
 Periodically, it should be discarded and replaced with a new one.
-The filter is a disposable type and may be obtained from Gates by Part #448-0103-000 or any hardware or heating supply store.
+The filter is a disposable type and may be obtained at a hardware or heating supply store.